JCorellaFSL/Nebula-Protocol/Nebula_Protocol.md

 - Key stakeholders and responsibilities

 ### 2. Constellations (Phase-Specific Roadmaps)
-Detailed, phase-specific documents that expand upon each phase from the Nebula.
-These provide granular implementation details and actionable tasks.
+Non-technical overview documents that expand upon each phase from the Nebula.
+These provide:
+- **What** needs to be built and **why** it matters
+- Business value and user impact
+- High-level goals and success criteria
+- Context for technical implementation
+- **NO implementation details** (those belong in Star Systems)

 ## Naming Convention